eecavanna/curl-to-email/README.md

 # curl-to-email

-`curl-to-email` is a tool you can use to send yourself an email from the command-line.
+`curl-to-email` is a tool you can use to send yourself an email from the terminal (without it going to spam).

 The tool is made of two parts: